-Traveling to Thailand is an incredible experience, but arriving without data can ruin the first few moments: no Google Maps to get out of the airport, no way to find your hotel, no way to contact the person waiting for you.
+Traveling to Thailand is an incredible experience, but arriving without data can ruin the first moments: no Google Maps to get out of the airport, no way to find your hotel, no way to contact whoever is waiting for you.
 The solution is simple and has been the standard among experienced travelers for years: an eSIM for Thailand.

 In this guide, we tell you everything you need to know before traveling to Thailand: what coverage you can expect in Bangkok, Chiang Mai, Koh Samui, and Krabi, how many GB you really need, how to activate the eSIM, and the best connectivity tips from those who have already traveled there.